Non-relativistic regime and topology: topological term in the Einstein equation: The Non-relativistic limit of Lorentzian spacetimes

 As presented in section~\ref{sec::Limit}, the principle behind a NR limit is to start from a Lorentzian structure ($\accentset{\lambda}{\T g}, \accentset{\lambda}{\Gamma}^\gamma_{\alpha\beta}$) and end-up with a Galilean structure $(\T\tau, \hat{\T h}, {\hat\Gamma}^\gamma_{\alpha\beta})$ for $\lambda \coloneqq 1/c^2 \rightarrow 0$, with $c$ the speed of light.
 We explain in Section~\ref{sec::interp_lambda} why we parametrise as function of $\lambda \coloneqq 1/c^2$.\saut

-Because both structures must be defined on a manifold, then the most general way of defining a NR limit is to assume that the manifold on which is defined the Lorentzian structure is also parametrised by $\lambda$:
+Because both structures must be defined on a manifold, then the most general way of defining a NR limit is to assume that the manifold on which the Lorentzian structure is defined is also parametrised by $\lambda$:

 We argue in what follows why we should actually consider $\accl{\CM}$ to be the same for any $\lambda$.\saut